 Seeking Competitive Environment

 The last bit of advice is about seeking a competitive environment.
-A lot depends on what type of games you play, but most online video games have communities that organize tournaments.
+According to OWBoostRoyal, a lot depends on what type of games you play, but most online video games have communities that organize tournaments.

 LAN tournaments are also one of the things that can take your gaming to another level, but they are not as prominent these days due to the ongoing pandemic.